 Complete an unemployment benefit claim form on the NIS Web Portal (my.nisgrenada.org) along with the termination certificate and submit to the NIS.

 What is the Employer’s Responsibility?

-The employer must complete and submit a termination certificate to the NIS and the employee on the day of termination through the NIS Web Portal.
+The employer must complete and submit a termination certificate to the NIS and the employee within seven (7) days of termination through the NIS Web Portal.

 A claim for unemployment benefit must be submitted within 15 days from the start date of unemployment.

 The individual receiving the unemployment benefit must complete and submit a biweekly declaration form no later than the 3rd day of the second week to confirm that they are still unemployed and actively seeking employment.

 - The applicant must be unemployed and not in receipt of any payment related to his or her previous employment including vacation pay, severance pay and pay in lieu of notice.